valkey-io/valkey-doc/topics/ldb.md

 Use a development server instead.
 Also note that using the synchronous debugging mode (which is NOT the default) results in the Valkey server blocking for all the time the debugging session lasts.

-To start a new debugging session using `redis-cli` do the following:
+To start a new debugging session using `valkey-cli` do the following:

 1. Create your script in some file with your preferred editor.
 Let's assume you are editing your Valkey Lua script located at `/tmp/script.lua`.
 2. Start a debugging session with:

-    ./redis-cli --ldb --eval /tmp/script.lua
+    ./valkey-cli --ldb --eval /tmp/script.lua

-Note that with the `--eval` option of `redis-cli` you can pass key names and arguments to the script, separated by a comma, like in the following example:
+Note that with the `--eval` option of `valkey-cli` you can pass key names and arguments to the script, separated by a comma, like in the following example:

 ```
-./redis-cli --ldb --eval /tmp/script.lua mykey somekey , arg1 arg2
+./valkey-cli --ldb --eval /tmp/script.lua mykey somekey , arg1 arg2
 ```

-You'll enter a special mode where `redis-cli` no longer accepts its normal commands, but instead prints a help screen and passes the unmodified debugging commands directly to Valkey.
+You'll enter a special mode where `valkey-cli` no longer accepts its normal commands, but instead prints a help screen and passes the unmodified debugging commands directly to Valkey.